806.8 Storm Water Pollution Prevention Plan (SWPPP)

 A temporary berm is a temporary ridge of compacted soil, with or without a shallow ditch, constructed at the top of slopes or transverse to centerline on fills.
 The purpose of these ridges is to divert storm runoff from small areas away from steep slopes and direct this water to temporary, stabilized outlets where the water can be discharged with minimum slope erosion.
 These ridges are used temporarily at the top of newly constructed slopes to prevent excessive erosion of the slopes until permanent controls are installed and/or the slopes are stabilized.
 They are also used transverse to grade to divert runoff to stabilized slope drains.
 Weekly (and post-runoff) inspections will be necessary to identify breeches in all temporary berms used as BMPs.

-Type B Berms are constructed on the top of slopes and are intended to direct runoff water away from project slopes and toward stabilized drop down structures/pipes or stormwater detention areas, sediment capture devices, etc. They will be constructed to specified dimensions (see Standard Plan 806.10) and machine compacted with a minimum of three passes over the entire width of the berm with a dozer tread, grader wheel, etc. These temporary diversion structures are specified when embankment operations are shut down over extended periods of time.
-The top width of these berms may be wider and the side slopes flatter on transverse berms to allow equipment to pass over these berms with minimal disruption.
+Type B Berms are constructed on the top of slopes and are intended to direct runoff water away from project slopes and toward stabilized drop down structures/pipes or stormwater detention areas, sediment capture devices, etc. These temporary diversion structures are specified when embankment operations are shut down over extended periods of time.
 Operation and maintenance concerns are limited to ensuring that the majority of runoff water is directed into the inlet of the slope drain.
 Removal of Type B Berms will normally occur when base rock is installed, prior to paving, but may be used longer if necessary.

 806.8.6.3.4 Temporary Pipe Slope Drains

 A temporary pipe slope drain (see Standard Plan 806.10) is used to carry water down slopes to reduce erosion and may consist of half-round pipe, metal pipe, plastic pipe, or flexible rubber pipe.
-Temporary slope drains are usually required on fill and some cut slopes at approximately 500-foot intervals or as directed by the engineer.
 These structures are installed after the slope has reached its intended elevation and final grade.

 806.8.6.3.5 Interception Ditches and Letdown Structures (Including Roadside & Median Ditches)